top of page

 TIMELINES

 We will begin accepting applications in January of any given year.
-Applications will be taken through September 30 of that same year.
-The scholarship recipients will be notified by October 31.
+Applications will be taken through October 31st of that same year.
+The scholarship recipients will be notified by November 15th.

 APPLICATION PROCESS